-^{5.} The regressions are run in logs: thus the coefficients provide rates of
+^{5.} The regressions are run in logs; thus, the coefficients provide rates of change.

-Labor force participation by the elderly in the US bottomed out and started to rise 20 years ago.
+^{6.} Labor force participation by the elderly in the US bottomed out and started to rise 20 years ago.
 The wealthiest individuals seem to find it easier to work longer, and have a much lower propensity to spend what they earn.
-Implicitly, this includes the debatable assumption that the rates of unemployment for the two age groups are the same.